Nutrition

 Histamine sensitivity Fermented foods are high in histamine.
 If you react to them with headaches, flushing, or digestive upset, you may have histamine intolerance.

-SIBO Some people with SIBO react poorly to fermented foods initially.
+SIBO and [IBS](/resources/articles/ibs-gut-health-functional-medicine/) Some people with SIBO or IBS react poorly to fermented foods initially.
 Address the underlying condition first.

 Quality matters Choose unpasteurised, refrigerated products for live bacteria.
 Read labels to avoid added sugars and preservatives.